 The larger side is perfect for longer straight seams.
 I’ve also been known to use the curved sides of the board for shoulder seams or other rounded seams.
 (This takes some finagling.)

 Handed down to me by my grandmother, my homemade sleeve board has ironing board fabric covering a thin layer of wool over wood.
 (Here’s a tutorial to make your own from a fellow sewing blogger if you’re interested.)

 4. Seam Roll

 A seam roll is a small, tubular pressing cushion used to press the seams inside circular garment pieces like sleeves and pants legs.

-It differs from a sleeve board in that its narrow, cylindrical shape lets the majority of draped fabric fall to the sides of the roll leaving only a small point of contact between the iron and the fabric.
+It differs from a sleeve board in that its narrow, cylindrical shape lets most draped fabric fall to the sides of the roll, leaving only a small point of contact between the iron and the fabric.
 Thus, using a sleeve roll decreases the likelihood of the seam imprinting on the right side of the fabric when pressed.